-As website implementors, I think we have a difficult responsibility, we need to advise companies on the latest trends to help them get a competitive advantage over their competitors in their market, while avoiding implementing technology that falls flat on it's face and never gets adopted.
-Bad technology choices result in delayed deadlines and lost revenues, which is lose-lose for everyone involved.
+As website implementors, I think we have a difficult responsibility.
+We need to advise companies on the latest trends to help them get a competitive advantage over their competitors in their market.
+We want to do this using the latest technology, however, not all technology will last the test of time.
+You need to avoid implementing technology that falls flat on it's face and never gets adopted.
+Bad technology choices result in delayed deadlines and lost revenues, which is lose-lose for everyone involved 😞.

 You might be reading this and thinking, following the trends is easy to say.
 My company needs to implement x, or, rebuild y before we can start thinking about trends; all I can say is, really?
 It's this line of thinking that has likely got you into your current dilemma.

-This post is the first of a monthly series that's aim is to shine the digital spotlight on upcoming trends to help developers, marketers, business analytics, innovators and business people get a head start in their digital strategy.
+This post is the first of a monthly series that's aim is to shine the digital spotlight on upcoming trends to help developers, marketers, innovators and business people get a head start in their digital strategy.
 Every month I'll highlight new technologies, trends and ideas that hopefully you can leverage to improve your strategy.
+Happy Coding 🤘